 Another variety of Iranian Kebab that both locals and visitors love is Kabab Barg, meaning “Leaf Kebab” in Persian.
 The recipe for this Kebab calls for beef tenderloin, lamb sirloin, and perhaps chicken breast, coupled with onions and olive oil.

 In Iran, the Kabab Barg recipe has been passed down through generations.
 The meat is marinated in saffron, olive oil, onions, and garlic after being chopped into strips.
 After that, it’s skewered and cooked.

 The combination of a Kabab Barg and Kabab Koobideh is known as Soltn in Iranian restaurants, which means “a sultan’s feast”.
 And if you add one chicken breast kebab to the combo, you will get a Şāh Äbbāsī.

-Shashlik is a skewered and grilled meat cube that became popular across most of the Russian Empire in the 19th century.
+Shashlik is a skewered and grilled meat cube that became popular in the 19th century.
 Nowadays, it is available in nearly every restaurant and street food stall across the country.
-This dish is also made during social gatherings.
+This dish also appears in social gatherings.

-Also, Shashlik is a common food in Uzbekistan.
-It was traditionally made with lamb, but now, most people use beef, pork, or venison, depending on regional preferences and religious observances.
+Shashlik traditionally had lamb.
+But now, most people use beef, pork, or venison, depending on regional preferences and religious observances.

-The skewers can be threaded entirely with meat or a combo of meat, fat, and veggies such as bell pepper, mushroom, and tomato.
-The meat will be marinated overnight in a high-acidity marinade such as vinegar, sour fruit, vegetable juice, and dry wine.
+Locals will thread the entire skewers with meat or a combo of meat, fat, and veggies (bell pepper, mushroom, and tomato).
+Then, they marinate the meat overnight in a high-acidity marinade such as vinegar, sour fruit, vegetable juice, and dry wine.